 What financial assistance can an employer claim from the Ministry of Defence when one of its employees is mobilised?

-The employer of a reservist can recover certain specific costs that it incurs as a result of the employee's mobilisation.
+The employer of a reservist can recover certain specific costs that it incurs as a result of the employee's mobilisation, including where an employee is mobilised to aid the military response to the coronavirus (COVID-19) pandemic.
 Some employers can also claim an employer's payment of up to £500 per month.

 The specific costs that the employer of a reservist can recover from the Ministry of Defence (MoD) are: